odinserj/odinserj.net/_posts/2014-11-15-hangfire-pro.md

 * Access to Hangfire Pro package **binaries** and **sources** on the private GitHub repository.
 * Access to **priority and private support** by dedicated e-mail (public forum discussions will be always free).
-* Use Hangfire Core under **EULA** for organizations that don't want to use open-source licenses.
+* Use Hangfire under **EULA** for organizations that don't want to use open-source licenses.

 ## Hangfire Pro Roadmap